CyrilGonze/Learning-OCR/README.md

 # Learning-OCR
 In this repository will be all the projects I've done during my studies at OCR

-This is messy because... well because I'm learning.
 So I'll just write down here the skills I acquired through these projects.

 PROJECTS 1 & 2 are mainly here to give an introduction to the job and to learn to communicate as a Data Analyst.